Sink Connector Development Guide

 - Schema fetching & deserialization

-- Message buffering & delivery
+- Message buffering, batching, and delivery

 - Calling your

-processmethods - Retries & error handling
+process_batchmethod - Retries & error handling

 - Lifecycle & monitoring